chromium/chromium/docs/security/rust-toolchain.md

 only for Linux platforms (but [see below](#Building-on-non-Linux-platforms) for how to enable on other platforms).

+Also add `"checkout_clang_libs": True` to your `.gclient` file in order to include the necessary libraries for building required C++-Rust interop tooling.

 # GN support

 Assume you want to add some Rust code to an existing C++ `source_set`.